...or with 2.0, you get Snapshots.

 VASTsnaps Start With Indirection

-The first key to understanding the utilitarianly named technology behind Universal Storage snapshots is to remember that the performs all writes by indirection.
-Rather than overwriting data in place, the Element Store writes data to free space on SSDs and builds metadata pointers associating the logical location that the new data was written to with its dynamic physical location.
-When the system later reduces, erasure-codes, and migrates that data to free space on flash SSDs, it updates the metadata pointers.
+The first key to understanding the utilitarianly named VASTsnap technology behind VAST's snapshots is to remember that the VAST Element Store performs all writes by indirection.
+Rather than overwriting data in place, the Element Store writes data to free space on Storage Class Memory SSDs and builds metadata pointers associating the logical location that the new data was written to with its dynamic physical location.
+When the system later reduces, erasure-codes, and migrates that data to free space on QLC flash SSDs, it updates the metadata pointers.

 Building Snapshots Into the Metadata